Alpha (2025 film)

 Alpha is a 2025 body horror drama film written and directed by Julia Ducournau.
 Starring Tahar Rahim, Golshifteh Farahani, Mélissa Boros, Emma Mackey, Finnegan Oldfield and Louai El Amrousy, it follows a teen girl who, after returning from school with a tattoo, is feared to have contracted a new lethal bloodborne disease.

 The film had its world premiere at the main competition of the 2025 Cannes Film Festival on 19 May, where it was nominated for the Palme d'Or.
-It was theatrically released in France by Diaphana Distribution on 20 August 2025.
-It received mixed reviews by critics, who praised the acting — especially Rahim's performance — but criticized the screenplay.
+It received mixed reviews from critics, who praised the acting, especially Rahim's performance, but criticized the screenplay.
+It was theatrically released in France by Diaphana Distribution on 20 August 2025, and in Belgium by O'Brother Distribution on 3 September.